slam000/bitbybit-lab-webpage/README.md

 BITBYBIT LAB WEBSITE
 ===================

-This is the repository for the BitByBit Lab website, a personal portfolio and blog for showcasing software development projects and research in technology solutions.
+This is the repository for the BitByBit Lab websit, a personal one single page for showcasing software development projects and research in technology solutions.

 PREREQUISITES
 -------------